e-conomic/vml-docs/docs/source/getting_started.rst

    }

-The response from the Autosuggest api will in this case look like this, but the schema of the returned data is model dependend.
+The response from the Autosuggest api will in this case look like this, but the schema of the returned data is model dependent.

 .. sourcecode:: http

    HTTP/1.1 200 OK
    Content-Length: 161
    Content-Type: application/json

    {
        "predictions": [
            {